 Burns, cuts and broken bones, are immediately obvious car accident injuries.
 These injuries are easily linked to the accident because of their immediate onset.
 Other injuries, such as whiplash, sprains, strains, brusing or other “soft tissue” injuries, which are not immediately visible or felt by the injured person until a later date, are more challenging to correlate those injuries to an accident.
 Because an insurance company will challenge the connection between late appearing injuries to an accident, it is vital to be seen by a doctor after an auto accident to help document all the injuries and their correlation to the car accident.
 If you experience late appearing car accident injuries, and you have clear medical records addressing these injuries, you improve your ability to secure financial recovery for these injuries when you make a personal injury claim.

-Physical Signs of Injury
+Physical Signs of Injury After An Auto Accident

 After an accident, the adrenaline rush in your body from the traumatic event can temporarily mask symptoms of an injury.
 Also, more serious injuries often obscure the presence of less painful injuries due to the greater pain in one area of the body occupying your brain’s attention away from other areas of injury.
 Some signs of injury might not appear for several days after the accident and after the adrenaline subsides.
 These injuries are still serious, but the body has temporarily masked the existence of pain until the body attempts to return to its normal balance.
 For example, the existence of these serious injuries can be initially missed or delayed after a collision:

 - Back pain from damage to the muscles, ligaments, or vertebrae.